rvolden/C3POa/README.md

   -m  path to NUC.4.4.mat file (included in repository)

-  -s  raw sequence length cutoff.
+  -l  raw sequence length cutoff.
 Defaults to 1000

   -d  median distance between peaks cutoff.
 This should be the length of your shortest input sequence in your library preparation.
 Defaults to 500